Andor season 2: release date, confirmed cast cast, plot synopsis, and more news on the Star Wars show's return

 "Cassian’s commitment to the cause is not in doubt," Gilroy explained to Polygon.
 "If it was about him becoming a revolutionary, then the second half is about him becoming a leader."

 Although her name isn’t in the title, Andor was as much about Mon Mothma as its eponymous thief-turned-spy.
-In season 2, the character has to evolve from a respected senator helping fund the Rebels on the sly, to the leader we see making pivotal decisions on Yavin IV in Rogue One.
+In season 2, she has to evolve from a respected senator helping fund the Rebels on the sly, to the leader we see making pivotal decisions on Yavin IV in Rogue One.
 So, you can expect her character to evolve further, such as her needing to turn a blind eye to the activities of the Rebel Alliance's operatives (like the aforementioned Rael) who aren’t afraid to get their hands dirty.

 "If your business is based on paranoia and secrecy and death, how do you expand your business?"
 Gilroy asked in EW.
 "How do you go public?
 How do you go wide?
 What happens to all the original gangsters and the hardcore people who built that road?
 What happens to them, and how do they integrate with [a legitimate Rebel Alliance]?"